nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - [Jackson](https://github.com/FasterXML/jackson) to save your data
   - [JUnit5](https://github.com/junit-team/junit5) so that we can deliver to you bug-free!
   - [MDFX](https://github.com/JPro-one/markdown-javafx-renderer) so that you can see User Guide in help without internet
+  - [JFreeChart](https://www.jfree.org/jfreechart/) for the amazing graph and data visualization tools!
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting Up, Getting Started**